 3rd Degree DWI

 3rd Degree DWI in Minnesota is a gross misdemeanor offense.
-It is a 3rd degree DWI because there was one aggravating factor present at the time of the offense (a prior offense within the past 10 years or a reading above .16) or the defendant refused to submit to the chemical test.
+It is charged as a 3rd degree DWI because there was one aggravating factor present at the time of the offense (a prior offense within the past 10 years or a reading above .16) or the defendant refused to submit to the chemical test.
 There are possible mandatory penalties and long-term monitoring that may apply.
 In addition, your license plates will be revoked, unless you refused on a first-time offense.

 The outcome will vary from jurisdiction to jurisdiction.
 In some, you may be able to get a Careless Driving – rather than a plea to a DWI – or a stay of imposition, but a plea to a 4th Degree DWI as a misdemeanor is also a positive, and more likely, outcome when facing gross misdemeanor consequences.

 The likely outcome will depend on why it’s a 3rd Degree DWI – i.e. it’s a second-time offense within 10 years, the reading was above .16, or it’s a refusal.